omariosouto/wp-letscode/readme.md

 3. With this setup, **you will be able to versionate a version of your database for local development** and share this with others developers of your team.

+## IMPORTANT
+> If you create one project, while the project it's beta, you may need to stop all containers created from docker.
+If you are new with Docker, just type these command in your terminal: `docker rm --force $(docker ps -a -q)`

 ## Installing Plugins

 1. Composer ...